abhiksark/ArrPy/benchmarks/README.md

 4. Consider both small and large scale tests
 5. Include statistical analysis where appropriate

-The benchmark suite helps users understand the performance trade-offs between arrypy and numpy across different use cases and array sizes.
+The benchmark suite helps users understand the performance trade-offs between arrpy and numpy across different use cases and array sizes.